mattiapitossi/payments-engine-rs/README.md

 - the transaction id should be unique, if two or more transactions have the same id the process will fail
 - the amount is mandatory for deposit or withdrawal, if it's missing or has a negative value the process will fail

+if any error occurs, the validation prints to stdout

 ## roadmap
 - DB layer for persistence
 - REST API to communicate via network